 - Click Next.

-- In the Analysis Type drop-down list, select the category that you want to export.
+- In the Study Type (Analysis Type) drop-down list, select the category that you want to export.

-- Choose the analysis techniques and/or strategies you want to export and move them to the right-hand side.
+- Choose the studies and/or strategies you want to export and move them to the right-hand side.

-Tip: You can open several analysis techniques or strategies at once.
+Tip: You can open several studies or strategies at once.

-- Repeat steps 4 and 5 until you select all the analysis techniques and/or strategies that you want to include in the Archive file.
+- Repeat steps 4 and 5 until you select all the studies and/or strategies that you want to include in the Archive file.
 You can select a different category at this time if you wish.

 - Click Next.

-- In the “Select the location of your EasyLanguage file” box, enter the appropriate path and file name (for example, C:\My Analysis Techniques\Indicators.eld).
+- In the “Specify the location of your EasyLanguage file” box, enter the appropriate path and file name (for example, C:My StudiesIndicators.eld).